History of the Brooklyn Nets: 2001–2004: Making the finals

 On the night of the 2001 draft, the Nets traded the rights to their first-round selection (Eddie Griffin) to the Houston Rockets for Richard Jefferson, Jason Collins and Brandon Armstrong, and selected Brian Scalabrine in the second round.
 The trade was widely considered a smart move by the Nets as they needed to get younger and clear out much of the dead weight that was on the bench, as the Nets had the lowest scoring and oldest bench in the league the previous season.

 Jason Kidd was acquired by the team in a 2001 trade and led New Jersey to two NBA Finals before departing in a trade in 2008.
 He would return to the team in 2013 as the new head coach.

 One day after the draft, on June 28, 2001, Thorn traded all-star Stephon Marbury and role player Johnny Newman to the Phoenix Suns for all-star/All-NBA point Jason Kidd and Chris Dudley (whom the Nets later released).
 The move gave the team something it had been lacking for practically its entire NBA existence, a floor leader who made his teammates better.
 They also signed Todd MacCulloch, who was coming off a solid playoff run with the 76ers in which he shot 63% from the field in 18 games.
 The 2001–02 season turned out to be the best season in the team's NBA history, and in the process, the Nets became one of the most exciting teams in the league.
-The team won its first Atlantic Division Title, finishing 52–30 and seeded first in Eastern Conference and faced Indiana in the first round of the 2002 NBA playoffs.
+The team won its first Atlantic Division Title, finishing 52–30 and seeded first in the Eastern Conference and faced Indiana in the first round of the 2002 NBA playoffs.

 After losing the first game at home, the Nets then won the next two games, before losing game four.
 In front of a home sellout crowd, the Nets led by nine points with five minutes left in regulation; however, Reggie Miller made a 35-foot three-pointer at the buzzer to send the game into overtime.
 After Miller sent the game into double-overtime with a driving dunk, the Nets pulled away for a 120–109 victory.
 It is the only game in NBA history to end every quarter tied.